 RGB mouse pads are becoming more readily available online.
 But many come from companies you've never heard of, and others may lack the features you have in mind.
 Mouse pad shopping might sound simple once you’ve decided on a material, but when you toss in RGB lighting strips and customization software, it's easier to get buyer’s remorse.

 When buying an RGB mouse pad, ask yourself these questions:

-- Do you have an available USB port?
+- Can you spare a USB port?
 RGB mouse pads need something to power all those colorful lights.
 If you don’t want to sacrifice a port, look for a pad with a USB passthrough port or consider ditching RGB altogether.

 - Hard or soft?
-Hard, plastic surfaces are more slippery, so your mouse will quickly glide across the surface with minimal force from your hand.
+Hard, plastic surfaces are more slippery, so your mouse will glide quickly with minimal force from your hand.
 These are best reserved for more competitive gamers (or at least those with a mouse with CPI control).
 Alternatively, soft cloth mouse pads generally offer more precise control.

-- Does it come with software?
-If there’s no software, it’s likely that you won’t be able to customize the mouse pad lighting’s colors or effects, and if you are, the options will be limited.
-Most of the mouse pads on this list feature free software for controlling the lighting.
+- Does it have software?
+If there’s no software, you likely won’t be able to customize the mouse pad lighting’s colors or effects.
+If you are, the options will be limited.
+Most of the mouse pads on our list have a free app for controlling the RGB.

 - How many RGB zones do you want?
-An RGB zone is individually customizable via software, so if you want to see more than one color at a time on your mouse pad, make sure you buy a pad with at least 2 RGB zones.
+An RGB zone is individually customizable via software, so if you want to set it to show more than one color simultaneously, make sure you buy a mouse pad with at least 2 RGB zones.
 Note that RGB zones are different than “RGB LEDs."